magdafairfax/bookkeeping_demo/src/Readme.md

 I didn't need to define al the methods because Springboot will do that for me using @Repository anotation.

 I created a controller and test with the transaction with Postman.
-How to get a jeson list of all transactions:  http://localhost:8080/trans/
+How to get a json list of all transactions:  http://localhost:8080/trans/

-GET :  http://localhost:8080/trans/'rc1'/tags find the number of tags
+GET :  http://localhost:8080/trans/rc1/tags find the number of tags

+To get a specific transactions http://localhost:8080/trans/rc1

 I also added a couple of unit tests.